bgunay/kotlin-ps/README.md

 * Unique Max/Min Finder: A specialized algorithm was developed to ensure that the results for the most and least are unique.
 If multiple politicians share the top or bottom spot, the algorithm returns null, adhering to the requirement for a unique answer.

 ## Error Handling
-* Custom Exceptions: DownloadException and CsvParsingException were introduced to handle specific error scenarios.
+* Custom Exceptions: EvaluationServiceException, CsvParsingException and CsvPHttpException were introduced to handle specific error scenarios.
 This ensures that the application provides clear and actionable error messages, enhancing the robustness of the system.
-* Status Pages Configuration: Ktor's StatusPages feature is utilized to catch these exceptions and respond with appropriate HTTP status codes and messages, ensuring a user-friendly API experience.
+* ErrorCodes: ErrorCode Enum used for ensuring a user-friendly API experience.

 ## Testing
 * Unit Tests: Ensure individual components function correctly based on possible real life scenarios.